munificent/magpie/doc/site/markdown/language/compound-values.markdown

 ### Object Literals

-An object literal builds a new object from scratch.
-Its class will be `Object`, and it will have the given fields defined on it.
+An object literal builds a new object from a given set of named fields.
 The syntax is:

     :::magpie
     x: 1 y: 2